C-reactive protein

 • Autoimmune markers: antinuclear antibodies (ANA), rheumatoid factor (RF)

-ESR is low-cost but less sensitive and affected by many factors; PCT is more specific for bacterial infections but does not reflect chronic inflammation.
-The choice of alternative depends on the clinical scenario, e.g., PCT is preferred for emergency bacterial infections, while CRP or ESR are used for chronic inflammation monitoring.
+Although ESR is low-cost, it has lower sensitivity and is influenced by many factors; PCT is more specific for bacterial infections but does not reflect chronic inflammation.
+Choice of alternative depends on clinical context; for example, PCT is preferred in emergency bacterial infections, while CRP or ESR are used for chronic inflammation monitoring.

 Frequently Asked Questions